Use Oso Cloud for authorization

 Monitor query performance

-Local authorization is fast, but as your application grows, you may find that database performance becomes a concern.
+Local Authorization is fast, but as your application grows, you may find that database performance becomes a concern.
 Because this approach isolates the database operation to a single, distinct line of code, you can easily instrument it and monitor its performance.
 If you find that a given authorization query starts to become a bottleneck, you can centralize the data for that query in Oso Cloud, and offload the lookup to us.

 When you centralize data in Oso Cloud, fact lookups happen on our servers.
 This reduces load on your application databases, but it requires you to do an initial sync of your data and then keep it up-to-date as it changes.
 We recommend keeping your data in your application databases for as long as you can so that you only need to maintain a single source of truth for authorization data.